werelaxe/writeups/ructfe-2017.md

 `d8:announce0:4:infod7:comment96:'||(SELECT comment FROM PrivateTorrentFile WHERE comment LIKE '%=' ORDER BY UID DESC limit 1)||'6:lengthi0e4:name0:12:piece lengthi0e6:pieces0:ee`

 Finally, make POST request to upload this file to `/upload_private`.
 Now we successfully executed our **insert query**.

-Now we managed to place the flag in the **PrivateTorrentFile** table.
+Now we managed to place the flag to the **PrivateTorrentFile** table.
 It can be got using ....